 - Then place a cover over it.

 For the cover, the options are widely varied.
 Local nurseries usually sell White row cover by the yard, and they have it in different thickness options.
 Try to avoid the thinnest one, as it won’t do much.
-Big bucks stores, on the other hand, sell them prepackaged in different lengths and shapes.
+On the other hand, big bucks stores sell them prepackaged in different lengths and shapes.
 Most of them are thick, durable, and come in a dark green color.

-Choose the light color row covers that allow some sunlight to reach the plants during long cold snaps.
-The dark-colored fabric will deprive the plants of some beneficial sunlight.
+Choose light-colored row covers that allow some sunlight to reach the plants during extended cold snaps.
+Conversely, the dark-colored fabric will deprive the plants of some beneficial sunlight.

 You may also use a plastic cover, which is another option, but it should be the last one to consider.
-First, plastic is impermeable, so it will block any rain from watering the garden in case the cold weather lasts for a few days.
-Second, you risk burning your crops if you can’t get to the garden soon enough to uncover it after the freeze.
+First, plastic is impermeable, so it will block any rain from watering the garden if the cold weather lasts for a few days.
+Second, you risk burning your crops if you can’t get to the garden soon enough to uncover them after the freeze.